8x Maastricht squares with terraces

 In den Ouden Vogelstruys

-In the 'hoeskamer' vaan Mestreech, everyone is welcome.
+Everyone is welcome in the 'hoeskamer' vaan Mestreech.
 Young, old, Sjeng or tourist: drop in.
-With us, you will find hospitality as it is meant to be: warm and attentive.
 More about In den Ouden Vogelstruys

 -